MicrosoftDocs/visualstudio-docs/docs/python/python-web-application-project-templates.md

 ---
-title: Web project templates for Python in Visual Studio | Microsoft Docs ms.custom: "" ms.date: 07/13/2017
+title: Web application templates for Python in Visual Studio | Microsoft Docs
-ms.reviewer: ""
+description: An overview of the Visual Studio templates for web applications written in Python using the Bottle, Flask, and Django frameworks, including debugging configurations and publishing to Azure App Service. ms.custom: "" ms.date: 07/13/2017 ms.reviewer: ""